hpcaitech/ColossalAI/examples/images/diffusion/README.md

 ### Training config

-You can change the trainging config in the yaml file
+You can change the training config in the yaml file

 - devices: device number used for training, default 8
 - max_epochs: max training epochs, default 2